sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A third-person 2D side-view gaming video where the camera follows the character from a lateral perspective.
+- A side-view gaming video where the camera is placed to the side, capturing the scene or character in profile.

 </details>